jaclu/ishTools/README.md

 ## Available tools
 ### bin/apk-leaves
-Displays all leave apk, ie apks that no other apks depend upon.
-In order to recreate a software deploy all you need to know are the leave nodes, install them and you will have replicated your env.
+Displays all leave apks, ie apks that no other apks depend upon.
+In order to recreate a software deploy all you need to know are the leave nodes.
+Install them and you will have replicated your env.

 Should be fully generic, uses ash shell so should work on a fresh deploy.
 Would probably run on any Alpine system, but I havent tried.